SilverIce/JContainers/JC.md

 solveFlt(obj, ".mapKey@maxNum.value.k") is 100
 ```

-### JMap key naming conventions
+### Key naming convention

-In order to make path resolving and collection operators features function properly JMap keys should not contain point, square brackets or `@` characters.
+In order to make path resolving and collection operators features function properly sting-keys should not contain point, square brackets or `@` characters.
 For instance, the following code will fail to work:
 ```lua
 obj = { "invalid.key" : {"k": 10} }